iakhator/document-manager/README.md

 ## Limitations
 The limitations of the API are:
 - The application cannot accommodate millions of users for now because the database only allow limited number of users since it is a free account.
-- Users cannot share documents with other users through social sharing

 ## FAQ
 - Is there any monetary value attached before I can use the API ?